journeyman33/kodekloud/README.md

 [chatGpt](https://chat.openai.com/) will give you boilerplate yaml if you copy these command and ask for a comparable playbook.
 You will see that the playbook requires 2 modules: the yum (or package) module and the lineinfile module.

-However, the original word prompt, quoted above, gave me the answer right off the bat:
+However, the original word prompt, quoted above, gave me the answer right off the bat!
 ```yaml
 cat > httpd.yaml <<EOF
 ---